jenridunn/bing-images-search-and-download/README.md

-# Search and Download Images from Microsoft Bing Images
+# Search and Download Images from Bing Images

 ## Introduction